-There are a number of places you can get beauty therapist insurance, and you’ll want to compare quotes from a few places before deciding where to buy.
+There are a number of places you can get self employed beauty therapist insurance, and you’ll want to compare quotes from a few places before deciding where to buy.

 Online broker Simply Business lets you compare quotes from a large number of insurers, without having to fill in multiple forms.
 They’re specialists in small business insurance, with over 425,000 customers in the UK.